>

 1. Remove the battery and store it

-Current draw from the car's electrical system, and changes in temperature both affect the battery's health.
+Current draws from the car's electrical system, and temperature changes both affect the battery's health.
 Removing the battery from the car and keeping it inside, in a reasonably stable environment keeps the battery from deteriorating.

 2. Trickle charging

-Most battery chargers have a trickle charge function, this keeps the battery topped up with a small amount of current constantly.
-This prevents the battery fluids from crystallising and prevents the battery's capacity from being diminished.
+Most battery chargers have a trickle charge function.
+This keeps the battery topped up with a small amount of current constantly, preventing the battery fluids from crystallising and diminishing the battery's capacity.

-If you don't have a garage or the ability to get power to the vehicle where it’s parked, there are solar-powered trickle chargers that can maintain a battery purely from solar power.
+If you don't have a garage or the ability to get power to the vehicle where it's parked solar-powered trickle chargers can maintain a battery purely from solar power.

 What happens to a car battery if unused?